FLATTEN View (Flattening Data Structures)¶

 You can think of a value of type array as a view.
 That is because an array is always formed by one “register” (that you can think of as a row on a table) and each “register” is formed by one or more fields.
 The type of the fields of a register can be simple (text, int, long…) or compound (register and array).
 All the registers inside an array have the same structure.

 Very often, you need to “flatten” the data coming from sources that return compound values because:

 It is easier to combine flattened data with data coming from relational databases.

 Consume data from tools that do not support compound types.

 <flatten view> ::= FLATTEN <view identifier> AS <alias:identifier> [( <alias> [. <register field> ]* . <array field> )]+

 aliasis an identifier that identifies the view.
 You can use whatever identifier you want.
 For example,

 The next parameters form the “path” to the array that you want to flatten.
 If the array is inside a register, you need to provide the name of the register, followed by

 ., followed by the name of the array.

-FLATTEN returns the fields of the source view - except the array that you flatten - and all the fields of the registers of the array field you are flattening.
+FLATTEN returns the fields of the source view - except the arrays that you flatten - and all the fields of the registers of the array fields you are flattening.